wp-plugins/stageshow/trunk/readme.txt

 == Changelog ==

 * Version History for StageShow Plugin

+= 1.2.1 =
+* Bug Fix: Export Data gives 404 error - stageshow_export.php file has incorrect case
+* New prices are added for a specified performance which cannot then be edited

 = 1.2 =
 * Bug Fix: StageShow_Validate capability not deleted on uninstall